Sikarugir-App/Sikarugir/README.md

 <br>

 > [!CAUTION]
-> If you came here from https:\\\sikarugir.com scan your system for malware, that site is not affiliated, owner nor ran by the Sikarugir team!
+> If you came here from https:\\\sikarugir.com scan your system for malware, that site is not affiliated, owned nor ran by the Sikarugir team!

 <br>